PoCInnovation/Underflow/README.md

                  }

-agent = newAgent(0, consumerConfig, producerConfig,"cluster0", "manager0", "display", "influencer")
-agent._setAgents([1]) # set the id of other traffic lights in the cluster for communication agent._setForbidenAgents([1]) # set the follower's id of this influencer agent._restore("/home/roloman/projet-perso/regularflow/example/saves/save_influencer0") # setup the path of the the saved model
+agent = newAgent(0, consumerConfig, producerConfig,"cluster0", "manager0", "display", "influencer") # the first number is the id of the traffic light agent._setAgents([1]) # set the id of other traffic lights in the cluster for communication agent._setForbidenAgents([1]) # set the follower's id of this influencer agent._restore("/home/roloman/projet-perso/regularflow/example/saves/save_influencer0") # setup the path of the the saved model